SamadritaBhattacharya/websitehtmlcss/README.md

 # websitehtmlcss

-A simple website build in html for practising.
+A simple website build in html and css for practising.
 This is my first site.

 Adding more HTML and CSS features.